aloisdg/ascolorii/README.md

 # Ascolorii

-A tiny generic colorscript strongly inspired by @roberoonska's dotfiles
+A tiny generic colorscript strongly inspired by @roberoonska's [dotfiles](https://github.com/roberoonska/dotfiles).

 ## How to use it